-Just like Friends (A TV show), which continued winning hearts of people over the years, CS 1.6 or Condition Zero (commonly known as Counter-Strike) stands no exception when it comes to the gaming world.
+Just like Friends (A TV show), which continued winning the hearts of people over the years, CS 1.6 or Condition Zero (commonly known as Counter-Strike) stands no exception when it comes to the gaming world.
 It all started with the Half-Life series when Valve released it back in 1998.
-Thereafter they went on with the counter-strike series which became a hit that time and continued gaining popularity till the date.
-What made this game really popular was its ability to let people play online or locally with their friends.
+Then they went on with the counter-strike series and continued gaining popularity till the date.
+What made this game outstanding was its ability to let people play online or locally with their friends.
 To this day, players go crazy when they plan to play Counter-Strike with their friends.

-The real problem arises when people are sitting at different locations and try to create a server and connect among themselves.
-In this case, the obvious choice is to connect over the Internet.
-But since everybody has a different ISP and thus different IP subnets, it becomes a bit difficult to get all of them on-board on the Internet channel as compared to the local area network.
+The real problem arises when people are at different locations and try to create a server and connect themselves.
+In this case, the obvious choice is to join over the Internet.
+But since everybody has a different ISP and IP subnets, it becomes difficult to get all of them on board compared to the local area network.

-I used to face a lot of challenges playing CS 1.6 with my friends online by creating my own server.
+I used to face challenges playing CS 1.6 with my friends online by creating my server.
 In the end, I would give up and join the public servers.
-Later when I could successfully create my own server over the internet, I got so happy.
-I wanted these methods to be known by every Counter-strike player who is still sailing in the same boat as I was.
+Later, when I could successfully make my server over the internet, I got so happy.
+I wanted these methods to get known by every Counter-strike player who is still sailing in the same boat as I was.

 - You should have one of these game versions of Counter-Strike on your PC.